vedph/cadmus_doc/guide/backend/services.md

 }
 ```

+## Adding Part Seeder Factory Provider

-8. add a `PRJPartSeederFactoryProvider.cs` class with a content like this:
+1. add a `PRJPartSeederFactoryProvider.cs` class with a content like this:

 ```cs
 using Cadmus.Core.Config;